Ilhamkang/Citralekha-visualKeyboard/README.md

 # Citralekha-visualKeyboard

 This keyboard provides special Latin characters to be used in the transliteration and transcription system of Indonesian manuscript and inscriptions.
+You can type the text with your physical keyboard then klick the virtual key button for the special characters.
 The code is developed based on [Ganesh Kavar's On Screen Keyboard Python Project](https://github.com/ganeshkavhar/On-Screen-Keyboard-Python-Project).

 ![image](https://user-images.githubusercontent.com/22653757/120770097-fd6c1180-c547-11eb-8db3-c81966786a84.png)